vickywane/digitaloceanspaces-upload-api/submission.md

 Using the [ReadAll](https://golang.org/pkg/io/#ReadAll) method from the [io](https://golang.org/pkg/io/) package in the code block above, you read the content of the file added to the multipart request sent to the GraphQL API, then a temporary file was created to dump this content into.

-Next, using the [PutObjectInput](https://docs.aws.amazon.com/sdk-for-go/api/service/s3/#PutObjectInput) struct we created the structure of the file to be uploaded by specifying the `Bucket`, `Key`, `ACL` and `Body` field to be content of the tempoarily stored file.
+Next, using the [PutObjectInput](https://docs.aws.amazon.com/sdk-for-go/api/service/s3/#PutObjectInput) struct we created the structure of the file to be uploaded by specifying the `Bucket`, `Key`, `ACL` and `Body` field to be content of the temporarily stored file.

 <$>[note]
 **Note:** The [Access Control List](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acl-overview.html) (ACL) field in the `PutObjectInput` struct has a `public-read` value to make all uploaded files available for viewing over the internet.
 <$>

-After creating the `PutObjectInput` struct, the `PutObject` method is used to make a `PUT` operation, sending the deferenced values of the `PutObjectInput` struct to the bucket.
-If there is an error, a false boolean value and an error message is returned, ending the execution of the resolver function and the mutation in general.
+After creating the `PutObjectInput` struct, the `PutObject` method is used to make a `PUT` operation, sending the de-ferenced values of the `PutObjectInput` struct to the bucket.
+If there is an error, a false boolean value and an error message are returned, ending the execution of the resolver function and the mutation in general.

 To test the upload implementation in the mutation resolver, execute the command below to make an HTTP request to the GraphQL API using cURL, adding an image into the request form body.